NMyVision/TemplateWriter/README.md

 Look in the test folder for more examples.

 # Release Log
+2.1.2
+- Allow for spaces in placeholder names

 2.1.1
 - Clear method resets the `Index` variable
 - Add CurrentIndex property to expose `Index` variable